-Observation 5: Methods need to meet the threshold MU of the reference method (IFF) according to 38.903.
+Observation 5: Methods need to meet the threshold MU of the reference method (IFF) according to TR 38.903.

 With regards to the DUT positioning improvement, and focusing on the “black-box” approach deemed the baseline for RF conformance testing, there has been many proposals to open again the discussion and allow for intermediate solutions (e.g. grey box, white box…) that will help in the process of enabling alternate methods like NFTF or DNF that become valid only under certain conditions.